---

 ### Validating the implementation on the web side

-Once you arrive on the screen with the tracked WebView, you should see an initial confirmation log message:
+Once you arrive on the screen with the tracked WebView, you should see the following logs in sequence:

 ```plaintext